wirc-sjsu/firebench/docs/tutorials/five_minutes.md

 unzip v2026.2.zip
 ```

-Use the archive name printed by `data get` if `latest` points to a newer release.
+If `latest` points to a newer release, use the version printed by `data get` in both the archive
+name and the extracted directory path in the commands below.

 ## 4. Select a target